 Disc drive makes grinding sound

-The problem is something that a number of Xbox One users have reported, but thankfully, they also report that it doesn’t actually damage the disc.
+This problem is something that a number of Xbox One users have reported, but thankfully, they also report that it doesn’t actually damage the disc.
 When you put a disc in the console’s optical drive, it makes a grinding sound.
 An error message then reads, “Sorry we can’t play that disc.
 Try an Xbox One game, music CD, or a movie on a Blu-ray or DVD.”
 Thankfully, the issue is only present on the original Xbox One.

 Microsoft has addressed this particular issue multiple times and confirmed that owners can return the hardware.
-You could always try to repair it yourself if you are familiar with optical drives, but you’d likely void your warranty in the process.
-If are suffering from this problem, your options are limited.
+You can always try to repair it yourself if you are familiar with optical drives, but you’ll void your warranty in the process.
+If you are suffering from this problem, your options are limited.

 - Contact Microsoft directly using one of the contact methods above.
 The company’s support team is arranging replacements, and in some cases will ship a new console with a game of your choice to you before you send your system in.